Roman Chervinsky: Bombing of the Nord Stream pipelines

-The Washington Post claims that Chervinskiy may have coordinated the Nord Stream Pipeline Sabotage, namely managing the logistics and support of a six-person team that rented a sailboat and used diving equipment to plant explosives.
-The article claims that the operation was designed so that Volodymyr Zelensky did not know about it, and that everyone involved in its planning and execution reported directly to Valery Zaluzhny.
-Both Chervinsky and Zaluzhny deny their involvement in the pipeline sabotage.
+The Washington Post claimed in November 2023 that Chervinskiy may have coordinated the Nord Stream bombing, namely managing the logistics and support of a six-person team that rented a sailboat and used diving equipment to plant explosives.
+The article assured that the operation was designed so that Ukrainian president Zelensky would not know about the operation (plausible deniability), and that everyone involved in its planning and execution reported directly to Valery Zaluzhny, Ukraine's highest-ranking military officer.
+Both Chervinsky and Zaluzhny denied their involvement in the pipeline bombing.
+The Washington Post article was also based on the leak of secret Pentagon documents by US armed services member Jack Teixeira in June 2022, that jeopardized the entire operation.
+The information that Ukraine was planning to attack Nord Stream first came from the Dutch military intelligence agency, the MIVD in June 2022 - three months before the underwater bombing.
+The CIA under the Biden administration received an intelligence report, as did the BND, under Chancellor Olaf Scholz.
+The information was then corroborated by security officials from a number of countries.